The Third International Conference on Working Environment Economics

 Research Focus

-The conference will explore how organizational design and leadership can be harnessed to mitigate these challenges.
-Contributions may cover empirical, theoretical, or policy-related aspects that shed light on:
+The conference explored how organizational design and leadership can be harnessed to mitigate these challenges.
+Contributions covered empirical, theoretical, or policy-related aspects that shed light on:

 - The causal links between workplace environment and economic outcomes